-piled program.
-Each call to RT.reg registers the runtime representation of a user-defined type.

-(2) Tagging objects with RTTI to lock invariants.
+- (1) Registering user-defined types with the runtime.
+The interface definitions in the source program (lines 1-2) are translated to calls to RT, the Safe TypeScript runtime library linked with every compiled program.
+Each call to RT.reg registers the runtime representation of a user-defined type. - (2) Tagging objects with RTTI to lock invariants.
 Safe TypeScript uses RTTI to express invariants that must be enforced at runtime.
 In our example, g passes circ:Circle to f, which uses it at an imprecise type (any); to express that circ must be treated as a Circle, even in dynamically typed code, before calling f in the generated code (line 9), circ is instrumented using the function RT.shallowTag whose implementation is shown (partially) below.

 '''

-\begin{aligned} & \text{function shallowTag(c, t) } \{ \\ & \text{if (c!==undefined) } \big\{ \text{ c.rtti = combine(c.rtti, t); } \big\} \\ & \text{return c; } \big\} \end{aligned}
+\begin{aligned} & \text{function shallowTag}(c,t) \ \{ \\ & \text{if } (c! \text{==undefined}) \ \{ \text{ c.rtti = combine}(c.rtti,t); \ \} \\ & \text{return } c; \ \} \end{aligned}

 '''

 The RTTI of an object is maintained in an additional field (here called rtti) of that object.
 An object's RTTI may evolve at runtime-Safe TypeScript guarantees that the RTTI decreases with respect to the subtyping relation, never becoming less precise as the program executes.
-At each call to shallowTag(c,t), Safe TypeScript ensures that c has type t, while after the call (if c is defined) the old RTTI of c is updated to also recall that c has type t (Circle, in our example).
+At each call to shallowTag(c,t), Safe TypeScript ensures that c has type t, while after the call (if c is defined) the old RTTI of c is updated (using the function combine) to also recall that c has type t (Circle, in our example).
 Importantly for performance, shallowTag does not descend into the structure of c tagging objects recursively-a single tag at the outermost object suffices; nested objects need not be tagged with RTTI (a vital difference from prior work).

 (3) Propagating invariants in dynamically typed code.
-Going back to our source program (line 5), the dynamically typed read of q. center is rewritten to RT.readField(q, "center"), whose definition is shown (partially) below.
+Going back to our source program (line 5), the dynamically typed read q.center is rewritten to RT.readField(q,"center"), whose definition is shown (partially) below.